 - Lost Wages.
 If your recovery prevents you from working, you might be able to get compensation for lost wages.

 - Pain and Suffering.
-You can get compensation for the new complications and stress that arise when a medical professional or facility betrays your trust.
+You can get compensation for the new complications and stressors that arise when a medical professional or facility betrays your trust.

 If you or a loved one has been injured or died due to medical malpractice, you don’t have to go through it alone.
-The personal injury lawyers at The Solomon Law Group are ready to stand by your side and help you fight for your rights.
+The personal injury lawyers at Solomon Law Group are ready to stand by your side and help you fight for your rights.
+We understand the complexities surrounding med mal cases and will do what it takes to build a strong case that holds the negligent party accountable for their actions.

 After suffering from medical malpractice, you shouldn’t have to worry about hospital bills.
 You should focus on recovery and well-being.
+Filing a claim can put you on track to receiving the compensation you need to get your life back in order.
 You deserve peace of mind that you will be able to continue living your life.